Sandrah01/Dementia-Project/README.md

 # Dementia-Project
+Dementia is the seventh leading cause of mortality. it Leads to stigmatization and barriers to diagnosis and care.

 The data was collected from Kaggle and the description is as follows:

 consists of a longitudinal collection of 150 subjects aged 60 to 96